pingshiyu/cangjie-pbt/docs/Resumptions-Testing.md

 it is difficult to generate functions at random.

 Existing approaches include enumerating program ASTs, which is a large undertaking.
-Alternatively, QuickCheck's approach uses the fact that the type:
+Alternatively, QuickCheck's approach uses the fact that the types:
  - `Gen (a -> b) ~= a -> Gen b`
-contains the same information.
+contains the same information (by expanding the definition of QuickCheck's `Gen a ~ Seed -> Integer -> a`).

 So implementing a random generator of functions involves augmenting a generator of type `b` using a known value of type `a`.